batfish/ansible/docs/bf_session.rst

 bf_session
 ++++++++++
-Builds a Batfish session for use with other Batfish Ansible modules
+Builds a session for use with other Batfish Ansible modules

 .. contents::
    :local: